Zanix-prog/SpecialValentines/README.md

 Simply open `index.html` in your browser.
 No server required!

 ---
-Made with ❤️ by Vikas
+Made with ❤️ by Chimpanzee